• Skip to primary navigation

-A writer e-mailed me early last year asking how to recession-proof her career.
-I thought it was one of the most interesting questions I’d ever been asked and it got me thinking.
+A writer emailed me early last year asking how to recession-proof her career.
+I thought it was one of the most interesting questions I’d ever been asked, and it got me thinking.

 A recession-proof writing career?
 Whoever heard of such a thing?

 It stayed in the back of my mind, that question.
-I started noticing trends and patterns in careers that lasted long-term and those that fizzled out and died quickly.
+I started noticing trends and patterns in careers that lasted long term, and those that fizzled out and died quickly.

 1. Create your own streams of income

-Romance novels, for instance, always sell because they’re escapism.
+You’ll have to do a ton of marketing and build your own readership for products to take off.
+While selling books and products requires marketing skill, even at the best of times, there are certain subjects that do well regardless of the ups and downs of the financial market.
+Romance novels always sell, for example, because they’re pure escapism.
 And when do you need to escape your life more than when the whole economy is taking a hit and you’re watching your retirement funds disappear before your very eyes?
-Romance novels actually tend to sell better in recessions.
+Romance novels can actually sell better in recessions.

-2. Write for markets that are recession-independent
+2. Write for markets that are recession-proof

 3. Write for businesses that flourish in a bad economy